Joel Beck: Underground comix

 In the early 1960s, Beck moved into a converted closet in a housing unit near the campus of U.C.
 Berkeley, known as Haste House, and he continued to do cartoons for The Pelican.
 During that time he published three underground comic books, Lenny of Laredo, Marching Marvin, and The Profit.
 The San Francisco Chronicle commented:

 In 1965, his first full-length comic book, Lenny of Laredo, was published.
 It was a satire loosely based on the career of embattled comedian Lenny Bruce.
 Mr. Beck's protagonist, a child named Lenny, achieves fame and fortune by uttering "obscenities" such as "pee-pee thing", only to find his career in the dumps when the public becomes satiated with his naughtiness.
 Two other books, Marching Marvin and The Profit, followed.
 All are collector's items today.

 In 1965, humor magazine editors voted to choose the nation's top college cartoonist and gave the honor to Beck.
 In January 1966, The Pelican reprinted much of his previous work and labeled him "Man of the Decade".
 His cartoons also appeared in the Berkeley Barb, and he penned a number of handbills and posters for the Jabberwock coffeehouse on Telegraph Avenue in Berkeley.
 In addition, he was a founding member and regular contributor to the underground anthology Yellow Dog, published from 1968 to 1973.

 In a detailed 1987 self-portrait, Beck depicted himself in an ecstatic state, high on the act of creation, as he labored at his drawing table late into the night, surrounded by his books, artwork, comics, Pepsi and dog.

 Fine art

-An accomplished fine artist, Beck created many paintings in acrylics, oils and watercolors—artwork now sought by international collectors.
+Beck was also a traditional artist, working with acrylic, watercolour and oil painting.